chrisob120/wowsdk-php/README.md

 ### Installing via Composer (recommended)

-Composer is a dependency management tool for PHP which will allow you to easily add WoW SDK to your project.
-You can download Composer
+[Composer](http://getcomposer.org) is a dependency management tool for PHP which will allow you to easily add WoW SDK to your project.
-[here](http://getcomposer.org).
 Simply add "chrisob120/wowsdk-php" to your project's composer.json file.

 ```javascript
  {